Sam Greenlee

 Samuel Eldred Greenlee, Jr. (July 13, 1930 – May 19, 2014) was an American writer of fiction and poetry.
 He is best known for his novel The Spook Who Sat by the Door, first published in March 1969 in London by the recently founded small imprint Allison & Busby (with Ghanaian-born Margaret Busby as its editor), having been rejected by dozens of mainstream publishers, and received much critical attention, including extracts being printed in The Observer newspaper.
-The novel was subsequently made into the 1973 movie of the same name, directed by Ivan Dixon and co-produced and written by Greenlee, that is now considered a cult classic.
+The novel was subsequently made into the 1973 movie of the same name, directed by Ivan Dixon and co-produced and written by Greenlee, that is now considered a cult classic and in 2012, was selected for preservation in the National Film Registry.

 Life and work

 Early years and education

 Sam Greenlee was born in St. Luke's Hospital, Chicago, Illinois, to an African-American family.
 His parents were singer and dancer Desoree Alexander and railroad man and union activist Samuel Greenlee.
 He grew up in west Woodlawn.
 He attended Englewood High School, and in 1948 won a track scholarship to the University of Wisconsin, graduating in 1952 with a BS degree in political science.
 He was a member of Kappa Alpha Psi fraternity (Beta Omicron 1950).
 He served in the United States Army from 1952 to 1954, earning the rank of first lieutenant, and from 1954 to 1957 did graduate studies in international relations at the University of Chicago.